3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | YA | Y | Y | Y | A |
 | Y | Y | Y | Y | 2^bitdepth-1 |

-For example, if the specification says that a certain value is sampled from the image’s R channel, but the referenced image is only monochromatic then grayscale channel is interpreted as the R color channel.
-Similarly, color values sampled from a monochromatic image are interpreted as if all R, G, B color channels shared the same grayscale value.
+For example, if the specification says that a certain value is sampled from the image’s R channel, but the referenced image is only monochromatic, then the greyscale channel is interpreted as the R color channel.
+Similarly, color values sampled from a monochromatic image are interpreted as if all R, G, B color channels shared the same greyscale value.
 If there is no alpha channel present in the image, the highest possible value `2^bitdepth-1` MUST be used.

-The \<image3d>-element defines a voxel grid of values (e.g. RGB, Grey-Alpha, Grey) values distributed in a cuboid ({0,1,...,rowcount-1] x {0,1,...,columncount-1] x [0,1,...,sheetcount-1]).
+The \<image3d>-element defines a voxel grid of values (e.g. RGB, grey-Alpha, grey) values distributed in a cuboid ({0,1,...,rowcount-1] x {0,1,...,columncount-1] x [0,1,...,sheetcount-1]).
 The left-front-bottom corner of this grid corresponds to the (0,0,0)-UVW coordinate when this 3D Image is being sampled, whereas the right-back-top corner corresponds to the (1,1,1) UVW-coordinate.
 Each \<image3dsheet> corresponds to one PNG-file in the package.
 Figure 2-1 a) illustrates a voxel grid with `rowcount=3`, `columncount=4` and `sheetcount=2` voxels.
 Voxel coordinates are indicated as bold black triple, the UVW-coordinate values as red triples.
 Figure 2-1b) illustrates the voxel coordinates and the UVW-values throughout the first \<image3dsheet>, Figure 2-1 c) illustrates these quantities throughout the second \<image3dsheet>.
 A voxelcoordinate triple `(i,j,k)` corresponds to voxel with rowindex `i`, columnindex `j` and sheetindex `k`.

 The sampling rules for UVW values are determined by the filter-rule, see the filter attribute and the behaviour for UVW-values outside the unit-cube are determines by the tilestyle attribues [of the Channel from Image3D XML structure](#chapter-3-channel-from-3d-image), respectively.

-_Figure 2-1: Voxel coordinates and UVW-texture space of a sample voxel grid: a) shows a voxex grid of 3x4x2 voxels. b) shows a sectoin view of the bottom voxels, c) shows a section view of the top voxels.
-The orange voxel at the right, front and bottom of a) has rowindex=2, columnindex=3 and sheetindex=0._
+_Figure 2-1: Voxel coordinates and UVW-texture space of a sample voxel grid: a) shows a voxex grid of 3x4x2 voxels. b) shows a section view of the bottom voxels, c) shows a section view of the top voxels.
+The orange voxel at the right, front and bottom of a) has rowindex=2, columnindex=3 and sheetindex=0. d) shows the voxelcenters of this configuration._
 ![Voxel coordinates and UVW-texture space of a sample voxel grid](images/image3dcoordinates.png)

 ## 2.1.1 File Formats